-Rotation of auditors is compulsory after five consecutive annual statutory audits by the same auditor.
-The same audit firm may be appointed for another five years, unless this is prohibited by another law if the certified auditor (responsible audit partner) is rotated.
+Rotation of certified auditors is compulsory after seven consecutive annual statutory audits by the same certified auditor.
+The same audit firm may be reappointed, unless this is prohibited by another law if the certified auditor (responsible audit partner) is rotated.
 For public-interest entities (banks, public companies etc), the rotation requirements are more stringent.